rjshap/AutoSharesAPI/web-api/introduction.md

 #### Trading APIs

 This is the trader's API that invokes actions typically performed by trader's widgets: placing orders, getting quotes, configuring price alerts, and so forth.
 This API can be called from anywhere simply using your app's API key and a user's credentials.

-#### Have Questions?

-Our seasoned team of experts in brokerage operations and fintech are available to discuss your interest in connecting, integrating, and embedding functionality using our API-based technology.

-If you have any questions or need support, please don't hesitate to contact us at https://autoshares.com/support

 ## New to coding and development or never worked with API based systems before?
 Read below for how the process works...